PFE014-H22/backend/README.md

 Go to the StackExchange data explorer (https://data.stackexchange.com/stackoverflow/query/new) and compose a new query.

 ```
-select Id, AcceptedAnswerId,CreationDate, Title, Body, Tags
-from Posts
+select p.Id, p.AcceptedAnswerId, p.CreationDate, p.Title, p.Body, p.Tags, a.Body as 'Answer Body'
+from Posts as p join Posts as a on p.AcceptedAnswerId = a.Id
-where Tags like '%<cassandra>%' and AcceptedAnswerId is not null
+where p.Tags like '%<cassandra>%' and p.AcceptedAnswerId is not null
-order by CreationDate desc
+order by CreationDate asc
 ```

 Here we select all questions with a Cassandra tag and an accepted answer.
 You can then download the csv.

+The order is ascending so that we only have to add at the end when we update the file.